appianps/ps-plugin-appianrpa-Snippets/snippets-low-code/snippet-ibm-3270-library/README.md

   - IBM Bulk Write at Coordinates
   - IBM Write at Label (with Offset)

+# Tips

+  - The X coordinate in these methods corresponds to the column number, starting at 1 and incrementing by 1 moving from left to right
+  - The Y coordinate in these methids corresponds to the row number, starting at 1 and incrementing by 1 moving from top to bottom
+  - The emulator will show the coordinate position (y,x) in the bottom right of the app and inside the OIA info bar if shown (View > Expanded OIA)

 # Method Details

 ## IBM Set Emulator